Oregon Secretary of State

 Points of Interest

-John Day Fossil Beds National Monument, Veterans Memorial, Kam Wah Chung Museum, Joaquin Miller Cabin, Grant County Historical Museum, Sacred Totem Pole, Grant County Historical Mural, Dewitt Museum, Depot Park, Sumpter Valley Railroad, Strawberry Mountain Wilderness, North Fork John Day River Wilderness
+John Day Fossil Beds National Monument, Veterans Memorial, Clyde Holliday State Park, Kam Wah Chung Museum, Joaquin Miller Cabin, Grant County Historical Museum, John Day totem pole, Grant County Historical Mural, Dewitt Museum, Depot Park, Sumpter Valley Railroad, Strawberry Mountain Wilderness, North Fork John Day River Wilderness

 History and General Information

-Grant County contains the headwaters of the John Day River, which has more miles of Wild and Scenic designation than any other river in the United States.
+Grant County contains the headwaters of the John Day River, which has more miles designated as Wild and Scenic than any other river in the United States.
 More than 60% of the land in the county is in public ownership.

 County Officials